kit-data-manager/Data-Collections-Explorer/README.md

 install.packages(c("rmarkdown", "flexdashboard", "DT", "readr"))
 ```

-If you want to serve a local instance of the Data Collections Explorer, you will need Docker.
+Docker is required If you want to serve a local instance of the Data Collections Explorer.
 Run the following
 commands to set up the container:
 ```
 # This builds the container and installs the required packages